 We believe that having a mentor can be a transformative tool in the lives of young people.
 Our individual mentoring program is based on positive youth development (PYD) research that shows having multiple beneficial adult relationships is one of the primary factors that prevents destructive behavior.
 Mentors can contribute to a young person’s ability to increase self-esteem, develop stronger social networks thereby reducing isolation, and increase integration between different groups in society.

-In all settings, caring, capable, and committed adults invested in the lives of young people- are the most important developmental assets associated with higher levels of PYD and as well with lower levels of problem/risk behaviors (e.g. substance use or bullying).Promoting Positive Youth Development in Adolescence: The role of ecological assets in families, schools and neighbourhoods, Theokas & Lerner, 2006.
+In all settings, caring, capable, and committed adults invested in the lives of young people- are the most important developmental assets associated with higher levels of Positive Youth Development and lower levels of problem / risk behaviors (eg substance abuse and bullying).Promoting Positive Youth Development in Adolescence, Theokas & Lerner, 2006.

 In a Boston Consulting Group (BCG) evaluation of our individual mentoring program, participants found it to be highly rewarding: